 “Vic Lockdown Lowdown Video Series”

-Despite COVID19 the show goes on for MSF Victorian Field Days – but it’s going to be a little different this year.
+Despite COVID19 the show goes on for MSF Victorian Field Days – but it’s a little different this year.

 There’s nothing better than attending field days in the flesh.

 MSF enjoy networking at field days with members, farmers, Agri professionals and researchers while sharing new findings and enjoying a cold drink at the end of the day.

 However, due to COVID19 and restrictions in Victoria at this time of the year when we would normally run our field days, a virtual field day is the next best thing to communicate our findings and key takeaways from MSF’s Victorian trials this year.